Foundation Stage Curriculum

 In Foundation, children are given opportunities to experiment with and create their own music and sounds as part of their play-based learning, both inside the classroom and in the outdoor areas.

 We start learning phonic sounds following the Read, Write, Inc. Scheme.
 Children will begin to bring home these sounds to practise at regular intervals.
 Home reading books will be changed twice a week (at least).
 Please practise regularly – it makes such a difference!
+Maths homework will be sent home before a half term and then handed back once completed.
 Homework, linked to other curriculum areas, will be sent home when appropriate.